 There is an upward trend in Dietetics towards the target due to the team currently being fully staffed since August 2023.
 Dietetics use Near Me to ensure responsive care for their patients and families.
 In December 2023 a support practitioner joined the team, funded with waiting times money (0.4wte).
-This additionality will be reflected in future reports.
+This additionality has resulted in continuing progress towards our target.